arnabdev1/CPP-Cheat-Sheets/vectors in c++.md

 #define print(a,n) for(int i=0; i<n; i++){ cout<<a[i]<<" , "; }
 #define loop(a,b) for(int i=a;i<b;i++)
 ```
-/// vector_name.size() gives the size of the vector
 ## Creating, adding elements and copying a Vector
 ```c++
 void (){